RPiOVN/rpibroker/SPECIFICATION.md

 # Client Server Handshaking
-Below are a series of steps specifiying how the Server and Client (Raspberry Pi or other IoT device) will initiate a connection to allow the global internet connections to the Client behind any arbitrary firewalls and network devices.
+Below are a series of steps specifiying how the Server and Client (Raspberry Pi or other IoT device) will initiate a connection to the Server in order to allow global internet connections to the Client behind any arbitrary firewalls and network devices.

-1. The Renter logs into their account the Server to register the Client device.
-They recieve a Hash the Client uses to identify itself to the server.
+1. The Rentee logs into their account on the Server to register the Client device.
+They recieve a Hash the Client uses to identify itself to the Server.

-2. The Renter copies the Hash into a .json file on the Client and starts the Client software.
+2. The Rentee copies the Hash into a .json file on the Client and starts the Client software.

 3. The Client software makes an API call to the Server.
 It passes in the Hash and the Server responds with a computer-generated username, password, and three port numbers.
 These three port numbers will be used for SSH, HTTP, and HTTPS connections.
-The client creates three reverse SSH connects forwarding Client ports 22, 80, and 443 to the three assigned ports on the Server.
+The client creates three reverse SSH connections, forwarding Client ports 22, 80, and 443 to the three assigned ports on the Server.

-4. At the same time, the server creates a minimal Ubuntu Docker image with three ports linked to the Server's host system and a username and password corresponding to the ones given to the Client.
+4. After receiving the API call, but before responding, the server creates a minimal Ubuntu Docker image with three ports linked to the Server's host system and a username and password corresponding to the ones given to the Client.

 5. The Server updates it's Nginx configuration file to create a new subdomain with ports 22, 80, and 443 forwarded to the assigned ports.

+6. When a Renter rents the device, they are emailed the username and password for the device.

+7. When the Renter cancels their agreement, the Docker image and Nginx configuration are deleted from the server.
+The Client re-registers itself back into the marketplace by repeating the process from Step 3.

 It is not possible to make a reverse SSH call without giving the Client shell access to the Server.
 By restricting the connection to a minimal Ubuntu Docker image, the server can be better protected against malicious users.